 WARNING: Restoring a MongoDB deployment will override all existing data on the MongoDB instance.
 Please take a backup before restoring to preserve the existing data.

-Restoring instances in MongoDirector is easy.
-To restore, select the deployment you would like to restore and then click the “Restore” button.
-Next select the backup you want to restore.
+Restoring instances in ScaleGrid is easy.
+To restore a backup, select the deployment you would like to restore and then click the “Restore” button.
+Next, select the backup you want to restore.